Archive: technology

 I’ve played around with text-to-speech, and some of it is surprisingly good, and sure to keep getting better and better.
 Still I doubt the majority of folks who would happily sit through a text-to-speech reading of a book, would be likely to shell out the money for a commercially produced audiobook.

 It’ll be a very long time before a computer simulation can come close to a Scott Brick or a Jonathan Davies.
 Not as long as it’s a passive act.
 Until computers can feel emotions, and be moved by what they are reading it won’t come close.
-And at that point what makes the act so different than an adult reading aloud to a child?
+And at that point what makes the act so different from an adult reading aloud to a child?

 Unsolicited Advice to Amazon